KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-Now run the code and verify that your graphics card is indeed capable of creating a swap chain.
-It should be noted that the availability of a presentation queue, as we checked in the previous chapter, implies that the swap chain extension must be supported.
+Now run the code and verify that your graphics card is indeed capable of creating a swapchain.
+It should be noted that the availability of a presentation queue, as we checked in the previous chapter, implies that the swapchain extension must be supported.
 However, it's still good to be explicit about things, and the extension does have to be explicitly enabled.

 ## Enabling device extensions